compiler-research/compiler-research.github.io/_posts/2026-03-01-Creating teaching materials for C++ and CUDA with xeus-cpp.md

         <div class="text_cell_render border-box-sizing rendered_html">
         <h1 id="CPU and GPU sorting">CPU and GPU sorting<a class="anchor-link" href="#CPU and GPU sorting">&#182;</a></h1>
           <p>
-            Next we use std::sort and merge_sort_gpu_full funcion form the loaded CUDA code and measure the time the CPU and GPU sorts the data.
+            Next we use std::sort and merge_sort_gpu_full function form the loaded CUDA code and measure the time the CPU and GPU sorts the data.
           </p>
         </div>
       </div>